Department of Environmental Protection

 Why Cedar?

-Atlantic white cedar swamps are habitat for swamp pink (Helonias bullata), a federally-threatened and state-endangered flower of the lily family, as well as many other plant species distinct to the pinelands.
-In addition to plants, cedar swamps are a valuable habitat for the fauna of the Pinelands.
+Atlantic white cedar swamps provide a unique habitat for rare and endangered species in New Jersey.
+Swamp pink (Helonias bullata) is a federally threatened and state endangered flowering plant of the lily family.
+The saturated soils and canopy cover found within cedar swamps provide favorable conditions for the plant.
+In addition to flora, cedar swamps are a valuable habitat for the fauna of the Pinelands.
 At least one member of the butterfly and moth family, Hessel’s hairstreak (Mitoura hesseli), is exclusively dependent on Atlantic white cedar swamps, and is a species of special concern in New Jersey.
-Cedar swamps provide winter hibernation habitat for the state-endangered Timber Rattlesnake (Crotalus horridus).
+Furthermore, cedar swamps provide winter hibernation habitat for the state-endangered Timber Rattlesnake (Crotalus horridus).

+Cedar swamps are vital to the character of the Pinelands and its water.
 Streams in the Pinelands are almost exclusively supplied by groundwater; the cedar helps to moderate base flow and acts as a filter for nutrients in water.
 Peat formed in the muck soils of cedar swamps removes and stores nutrients and pollutants from the water including significant quantities of carbon, providing a stable long-term carbon sink.
-The natural organic compounds found in the muck soils of cedar swamps contribute largely to the Pinelands region’s characteristic red-brown water color.
-The contribution of cedar swamps to the character of the Pinelands and its water cannot be understated.
+The natural organic compounds, called tannins, are found in the muck soils of cedar swamps and contribute largely to the characteristic red-brown water color of the Pinelands region.

 How We Got Here

 Since early colonial times, cedar wood has been highly prized for its durability, quality, and light weight.
-For centuries this caused it to be harvested without an eye towards re-growing the cedar that was extracted.
+For centuries this caused it to be harvested without a thought towards regrowing the cedar that was extracted.

-Cedar also suffered because it is so sought-after by hungry deer of the Pinelands.
-Seeking out what may be their favorite winter food, during the latter half of the 20th century excessive deer populations overbrowsed cedar and caused disturbed areas to fail to regenerate in cedar, whether or not they were cut by humans.
+Cedar also suffered because it is sought-after by hungry deer of the Pinelands.
+During the latter half of the 20th century, excessive deer browsing led to cedar forests failing to regrow.

-Hydrologic change continues to cause losses that may or may not be balanced by gains elsewhere.
-Ongoing sea-level rise, ditching and wetland drainage, impoundment due to roads, flooding for agricultural water storage, and flooding from rebounding beaver populations all contribute to stand-specific declines.
+While Atlantic white cedar trees thrive in moist, sandy soils, they cannot tolerate prolonged waterlogging or salty conditions.
+Ongoing sea-level rise, ditching and wetland drainage, impoundment due to roads, flooding for agricultural water storage, and flooding from rebounding beaver populations all contribute to forest declines.

 What We Are Doing

-If you are a property owner in NJ with 5 acres of forest who wants to manage your property to restore Atlantic white cedar please click here for more information.
+If you are a property owner in New Jersey with five acres of forest who wants to manage your property to restore Atlantic white cedar, please click here for more information.

 Young Atlantic white cedar